-Nathalie Molina Niño, CEO, Brava Investments.
+Nathalie Molina Niño, CEO, Brava Investments is the Co-Founder of Entrepreneurs@Athena.
 Nathalie Molina Niño is entirely focused on outcomes.
 She is committed to delivering returns to investors while making a catalytic impact on women in the world.
 A technologist and coder by training, Nathalie is a consummate entrepreneur, and a storyteller at heart.

 Prior to launching Brava, as interim CEO of SELF MADE, Nathalie led the launch of SELF MADE, the company, mobile app, learning platform and NY Times Best Selling book by Telemundo's former Entertainment president, Nely Galán.
 In 2015, Nathalie stepped in as interim Chief Revenue Officer of PowerToFly, a startup aimed at closing the gender gap in tech.
-In 2012, while on sabbatical at Columbia University, Molina Niño co-founded Entrepreneurs@Athena at the Athena Center for Leadership studies of Barnard College, with the mission of leveling the playing field for women entrepreneurs.
 Nathalie launched her first tech startup at the age of 20.